 His Eminence Card.
 Mario Grech, Secretary General of the General Secretariat of the Synod - IT

 His Eminence Card.
 Jean-Claude Hollerich, S.I., Archbishop of Luxembourg; General Rapporteur of the XVI Ordinary General Assembly of the Synod of Bishops (remotely connected) - EN

 Prof. Anna Rowlands, Associate Professor of Catholic Social Thought and Practice, University of Durham - EN

 Father Giacomo Costa, S.I., Consultor of the General Secretariat of the Synod - IT

 Rev. Mgr.
 Piero Coda, Secretary General of the International Theological Commission - IT

 September 9, 2022 - The first phase of the “Synod on Synodality,” listening at the diocesan level, has concluded.
 Synthesis Reports were prepared by each of Canada’s four Regional Episcopal Assemblies - Western, Ontario, Quebec and Atlantic regions.
-These four regional reports were then received by the Canadian Conference of Catholic Bishops (CCCB) and used to draft a national synthesis, which has been submitted to the General Secretariat of the Synod of the Holy See on 15 August 2022.
+These four regional reports were then received by the Canadian Conference of Catholic Bishops (CCCB) and used to draft a national synthesis, which was submitted to the General Secretariat of the Synod of the Holy See on 15 August 2022.

 The national synthesis document is divided into 11 sections, collectively reflecting on the major themes of this process and the voices heard.